andrewacashner/hearingfaithms/chapters/chapter-3.md

 of human music onto the contrast of earthly and heavenly music.
 The phrase *grave, suave y sonoro* seems to have been a stock description of sacred music appropriate for liturgical worship.
-^[ XXX cite Lorena Uribe Bracho on *suave* and vocabulary of music in 17c poetry]
+[On *suave* and other common vocabulary used to evoke music in Spanish poetry of the period, see @UribeBracho:OrfeoPhD.]
 The same words are used to describe the music of Christ as a musician (in fact, as a musical instrument) in José de Cáseda's *Qué música divina* from a half-century later, as discussed in chapter `ref:ch:Zaragoza`.
-A bequest to Mexico City Cathedral in XXX used nearly identical terms to describe the Latin Responsories that should be sung.
+In 1682 a nobleman used the same adjectives---*gravísima y suavísima música*---to characterize the music he endowed at Mexico City Cathedral for Matins for Holy Trinity.
-Interestingly, in that case the term was used to specify Latin-texted music *as opposed to* villancicos.
+[@Goldman:Responsory, 140--141]
-^[XXX  cite Goldman, check detail ]
+Interestingly, in that case the donor requested that only Latin-texted responsories, and *not* villancicos be performed, suggesting that the vernacular genre was not suitably "solemn."
-Here, within a villancico, the term is used to refer to a higher form of music-making, within the Neoplatonic tradition of using that which is lowly to point toward higher truths.
+In Padilla's piece, the term is used within a villancico to refer to a higher form of music-making, within the Neoplatonic tradition of using that which is lowly to point toward higher truths.

 At the phrase *y aguardan tiempo oportuno* ("and they await the opportune time,"
 m.
 60), Padilla shifts meter signatures again, returning to ternary meter (CZ)